myceey69/cybershake-tool/README.md

 **==== On macOS, you have to download and install the files manually. ====**

-   Go to the terminal and type(assuming you already have Python installed for macOS): **pip3 install numpy pandas sqlalchemy mysql-connector-python configparser** and enter.
+   Go to the terminal and type(assuming Python is already installed for macOS): **pip3 install numpy pandas sqlalchemy mysql-connector-python configparser** and enter.
    Additionally, type   **pip3 install pymysql**   and enter.
    <br>
    <br>